GarrettMcQuigg/PBA-Health-Mini/README-server.md

 cp example.config.js config.js
 ```

-3. Copy the contents of the example configuration file into a new file which is leveraged by the server.
+*Optional* Copy the contents of the example configuration file into a new file which is leveraged by the server.
 ```bash
 seed database using 'data.sql' file
 ```